ibm-cloud-docs/storage-scale/integrate-ad-samba.md

 # Integrating Symphony Cluster running on RHEL 8.4 based Systems Directly to AD using Samba Winbind
 {: #scale-integrate-symph-cluster-ad-samba}

-## Overview of Direct Integration using Samba Winbind
+## Overview of Direct Integration by using Samba Winbind
 {: #integrate-symph-samba-intro}

 To connect a RHEL system to Active Directory (AD), two components are needed: Samba Winbind and realmd.
 Samba Winbind interacts with the AD identity and authentication source, while realmd detects available domains and configures the underlying RHEL system services.